coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 -   **Power Points:** 1

-Your awareness extends a fraction of a second into the future, allowing you to better evade an opponent's blows.
+Your awareness extends a fraction of a second into the future, allowing you to better evade an opponent’s blows.

 You gain a +1 insight bonus to AC and on all saving throws.
-If caught in a situation where your Dexterity bonus isn't applied to your Armor Class, this bonus to AC and saving throws does not apply.
+If caught in a situation where your Dexterity bonus isn’t applied to your Armor Class, this bonus to AC and saving throws does not apply.

 **Augment:** You can augment this power in one or both of the following